JellyJoe13/SS22-Bachelorarbeit-Recommender/README.md

 # SS22-Bachelorarbeit-Recommender
+## Data
+The data folder contains the csv files for the chemical descriptors which would take 1h50min to compute.
+Instead they are pre-saved to enhance computation time.
+If this file (or one of these files to be precise because faster loading methods were implemented) is missing it will be created instead.

+Latest version file: `descriptors_transformed_compressed.pkl` which is also memory efficient.
 ## Models
-The models are placed and defined in `model_workspace` and configured in Experiment models in the file `model_config.py` in the folder `utils` from which the test models and respective data and batchers will be loaded from.
+The models are placed and defined in `model_workspace` and configured in Experiment models in the file `model_config.py` in the parent folder from which the test models and respective data and batchers will be loaded from.

-The execution of the test models and data collecting for the experimental/analytical part of the bachelor thesis is situated in the file `run_models.py` and the methods for GNN models is situated in `run_tools.py`.
+The execution of the test models and data collecting for the experimental/analytical part of the bachelor thesis is situated in the file `run_control.py` and the methods for GNN models is situated in `run_tools.py`.
 ## Utils
 There are several util python files which are used for defining, executing and testing the models.
-It splits in 3 parts:
+It splits in 2 parts:
-### `model_config.py`
-Contains as already explained the configuration of the test models and the settings and also the methods for loading the data.
 ### `accuracy`
 Contains different types of python files for different aspects of accuracy:
 - `accuracy_bpr.py` contains an alternative loss which is said to be optimized for training precision and recall scores
-- `accuracy_oversmoothing.py` contains a method for computing the MAD score which is representative for the oversmoothing of the model
+- `accuracy_oversmoothing.py` contains a method for computing the MAD score which is representative for the oversmoothing of the model - not used but implemented.
 - `accuracy_recommender.py` contains the accuracy functions for GNN model from the pytorch library.
 Contained accuracy functions calculate the ROC curve and the precision and recall accuracy scores
 - `accuracy_surpriselib.py` contains the accuracy functions for baseline recommender from surpriselib.
 Contained accuracy functions calculate the ROC curve and the precision and recall accuracy scores.
-- `stopping_control.py` contains a class with logic that stores roc auc values of validation data and determines if the training process should be stopped or not.
+- `stopping_control.py` contains a class with logic that stores roc auc values of validation data and determines if the training process should be stopped or not. - not required anymore
 ### `data_related`
 Contains helper libraries working or generating data.
 - `data_gen.py` contains function that load the data loading or creating functions.
 If the pre-generated x files already exist then they will be loaded, instead of loading the smiles data from the dataset and generating the x data with it.
 Not recommended as it takes up to 1h52m to finish.
+- `data_info.py` contains class for storing data properties, mainly the mapping dictionaries for the molecule and experiment ids
 - `data_protocoller.py` contains a class that will be given all trackworthy data while running the test model training and testing and then saving and/or printing it to console
-- `edge_batch.py` contains the Batcher class which splits the edges in subsets and executes neighbor samples for the subset of edges to make convolution layer possible
+- `edge_batch.py` contains the Batcher class which splits the edges in subsets for the minibatch execution of the models in order to make it possible to run them on the GPU
+- `protocol_data_interpreting.py` class for loading the protocolled and stored data from the json file and use it to create diagrams of the loss, roc and accuracy.
-- `x_data_transform.py` contains a function that takes the raw chemical descriptor values as input and remove empty features, shift features containing negative features to positive features, scale values to an interval 0 to 1 and handle very large entries (>10^10) by either removing them if there are too few or scale them with logarithm before scaling it to 0 to 1.
+- `x_data_transform.py` contains a function that takes the raw chemical descriptor values as input and transform them.
+Read more about how to transform them in the bachelor thesis or in the corresponding source code.
 ## Data placement
 As the data necessary is too large for GitHub please use following guidelines to position the csv data files in the file structure of the repo when cloned: